teddygroves/teddygroves.github.io/content/posts/big_picture.md

   best skater will get the higher score?
 - How good is Yuzuru, really?

-There are lots of ways to narrow this idea down and lots of details to narrow down.
+There are lots of ways to narrow this idea down and lots of details to work out.
 Should we measure all elements or just jumps, or just quad jumps?
 Should we include qualitative judgements - for example about whether a jump was over or under rotated - as well as the quantitative -5 to +5 scores?
 What measurement model should we use?
 Should we allow skaters to change how good they are over time?

 In my opinion these questions are best left until later.
 Now it's time to fetch and format some data, then dive into the tangled cycle of model formulation,